awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/2_Data_Collection_Template.md

 * Uploading the file into a partitioned folder in S3
 * Starting the crawler to create/update the Athena Table

-5. There is a Glue Crawler which is the one we triggered in the Lambda which reads from your S3 bucket and creates a table based on the data.
+5. There is a Glue Crawler which is the one we triggered in the Lambda which reads from your S3 bucket and creates an Athena table based on the data.
 It used the Glue Role we made in the main file.

 6. To trigger the Lambda we use a Cloudwatch event which runs on a pre-defined schedule.
 You can find more options for scheduling [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html)